December 2022: How to adjust your campaign while it’s running

 Website:

-As your campaign progresses, if you're still struggling with low performing ads or emails closer to the end of the month, it could be a user experience problem.
+As your campaign progresses, if you're still struggling with low-performing ads or emails closer to the end of the month, it could be a user experience problem.

 Is your year-end landing page simple and emotive?
 Is it super easy to donate, with multiple payment methods to choose from?
 If lots of people are hitting this webpage and promptly bouncing, your web page isn’t carrying donors across the finish line.
+Make donations on both mobile and desktop to rule out any technical issues!

 Campaign management is an art and a science.

 It’s an art brainstorming what might make your campaign more compelling, and it’s a science reviewing the data within each platform to prove or disprove your hypotheses.
 I recommend tracking your campaign adjustments in a spreadsheet so you can line up the timing of your changes with any spikes or drops in donations.
-Your change log will also be a valuable resource when you’re planning next year’s campaign... and can't remember the details from this year!
+Your change log will also be a valuable resource when you’re planning next year’s campaign and can't remember the details from this year!

 To sum it all up: